johngage/TLPeaceFoundation/content/_index.md

   - block: people
     content:
-      title: Our Athletes, Our Leaders, Our Students
+      title: Our Athletes, Our Leaders, Our Teachers
+  # Use these group names in each /authors branch; in _index.md file front matter, in user_group
       user_groups:
         - Staff
         - Board